codeboxed/Titanium-Image-Gallery/README.markdown

 	win.add(imageGallery);

 ## Notes
+* For an example on how to integrate the modules, check the Titanium mobile project included in the repo.
 * If you have any suggestions or bug reports, open a GitHub Issue.
-* If you have in mind any fixes/improvements, feel free to contribute to the project.
+* If you have in mind any fixes/improvements, please feel free to contribute to the project.